Black Students Who Created A LIE For FAKE Hate Crime Will Serve NO Jail Time | John Hawkins' Right Wing News

 The lying students, Ariel Agudio and Asha Burwell, in return, won’t have to spend a day in jail.

-Roger McDonough, the Albany County Court judge who was set over the students’ jury trial in April, issued the sentence on Friday in front of a standing courtroom crowd.
+Roger McDonough, the Albany County Court judge who was ruling over the students’ jury trial in April, issued the sentence on Friday in front of a standing courtroom crowd.

 The ruling disregarded the Albany County probation department’s advice to push for prison time and then probation.